 The EELS measurements confirmed the reduction of the $sp^2$-coordinated carbon atom regions.
 The $\pi$-plasmon excitation was indeed completely quenched for the 100$\%$ saturated sample and significantly reduced for the other.
 Furthermore, in both the EELS spectra, the shape of the electronic transition onset was highly compatible with $(E-E_G)^{1/2}$, thus indicating the opening of a wide band gap.
 A lower bound to the optical band gap of 6.2 eV and 6.3 eV was found for the 62$\%$ and 100$\%$ saturated samples respectively.

 Finally, the valence band spectra measured with UPS on sample A at increasing higher dose, indicate the coexistence of two different morphologies for the C-H bonding in the graphene lattice, if compared with density of states calculations reported in \cite{NPG22}.
-The spectrum after hydrogenation is indeed compatible with both one-side and two-side hydrogenation of monolayer graphene.
+The spectrum after hydrogenation is indeed compatible with both one-sided and two-sided hydrogenation of monolayer graphene.

-To conclude, the three spectroscopic characterisations point in the direction of a strong contribution due to the two-side hydrogen bonding to graphene -- $sp^3$ shift, wide band gap and valence band.
-Weaker indications of one-side hydrogenation were found, suggesting the possible coexistence of the two morphologies.
+To conclude, the three spectroscopic characterisations point in the direction of a strong contribution due to the two-sided hydrogen bonding to graphene -- $sp^3$ shift, wide band gap and valence band.
+Weaker indications of one-sided hydrogenation were found, suggesting the possible coexistence of the two morphologies.